To help you know what to expect when donating stem cells through your bone marrow, this page has the key things to remember, including:

 Before the procedure starts, you’ll be put under a general anaesthetic that means you won’t feel or remember anything about the donation.
 The procedure itself involves inserting a needle into your hip bone to collect blood enriched in stem cells and takes about 30 minutes.

-After the procedure, you’ll wake up on a ward with a small puncture wound in your hip - your body will be busy replenishing the stem cells already.
+After the procedure, you’ll wake up on a ward with some small puncture wounds in your hip - your body will be busy replenishing the stem cells already.
 You’ll stay one more night in the Collection Centre for observations and then you’ll be discharged the next morning.

 What to expect in your recovery: